huggingface/transformers/README.md

 </h4>

 <h3 align="center">
-    <p>State-of-the-art Machine Learning for Jax, PyTorch and TensorFlow</p>
+    <p>State-of-the-art Machine Learning for JAX, PyTorch and TensorFlow</p>
 </h3>

 <h3 align="center">
     <a href="https://hf.co/course"><img src="https://raw.githubusercontent.com/huggingface/transformers/master/docs/source/imgs/course_banner.png"></a>
 </h3>

-🤗 Transformers provides thousands of pretrained models to perform tasks on different modalities such as Natural Language Processing, Computer Vision, and Audio.
+🤗 Transformers provides thousands of pretrained models to perform tasks on different modalities such as language, vision, and audio.

-These models can perform tasks on texts such as classification, information extraction, question answering, summarization, translation, text generation and more in over 100 languages.
-They can perform tasks on images such as object detection, image segmentation, optical character recognition.
-They can perform tasks on audio such as speech recognition, audio classification and speech to text.
+These models can perform tasks on texts such as text classification, information extraction, question answering, summarization, translation, text generation and more in over 100 languages.
+They can perform tasks on images such as image classification, object detection, segmentation.
+They can perform tasks on audio such as speech recognition, audio classification and speech-to-text.
+They can perform tasks on several modalities combined, such as table question answering, optical character recognition, information extraction from scanned documents, video classification, visual question answering, ...

 🤗 Transformers provides APIs to quickly download and use those pretrained models on a given text, fine-tune them on your own datasets and then share them with the community on our [model hub](https://huggingface.co/models).
 At the same time, each python module defining an architecture is fully standalone and can be modified to enable quick research experiments.